0hscar/profile_comparison/README.md

 ### TODO:
 - **Full tests**
 - **Bug fixes**: Address known issues:
+  - AI answers adding stuff like "CustomersNone" or Feel free to use this as "isNone" in the response.
--- Streaming responses not working properly
+  - Streaming responses not working properly
 - **Features**:
--- Instant compare against nearby/similar restaurants
+  - Instant compare against nearby/similar restaurants
--- Toggle between nearby and similar lists
+  - Toggle between nearby and similar lists
--- AI response formatting / cleanliness
+  - AI response formatting / cleanliness
 - **Cleanup**: Codebase cleaning, remove unused files and comments.
 A MUST.
+- **Quality of life improvements**:
+  - Enter to send to AI, Shift + Enter to add a new line
+  - **AI response formatting**: Ensure AI responses are clean and well-formatted.